 Don't worry if what you would like to do is not listed here, our Workplace Learning team works with each student to find the most suitable opportunity for them and these are just some examples of what may be available.

-If you choose the Study Abroad + Internship pathway using the correct link here.
-After you’ve been accepted to the Study Abroad programme, you will receive an email asking to answer a few questions about your interests, aspirations and previous work and voluntary experience which will help us to find the right internship for you.
+Please apply for Study Abroad + Internship pathway using the correct link here.
+After you’ve been accepted to the Study Abroad programme, you will receive an email asking to answer a few questions about your interests, aspirations and previous work and voluntary experience to help us to find the right internship for you.

 To undertake an internship, you will need to apply for a visa.
 More information can be found Tier 4 Student Visa pages.
 Please do not apply for your visa until St Mary’s issues you with a CAS.

 If your internship involves working with children or vulnerable adults, you will be required to undergo a DBS Check (UK police records check), which you will need to pay for.